EpicOrange/riichi_advanced/documentation/american.md

 ## Death Challenge

-[TODO: Check implementation of this in Riichi Advanced.]
+[TODO: Check whether implementation of this in Riichi Advanced exists.]

 - If one player suspects that a second player can no longer win based on public information (i.e. what has been exposed and discarded, but not the concealed contents of anyone's hands), they may declare that player dead.
 This is called a Death Challenge.
+[TODO: Check whether Riichi Advanced has Death Challenges implemented.]
 - If the Death Challenge is valid, that player is now dead.
 If not, the challenger is now dead.
 (Note that this is different from *MJME*, where an incorrect Death Challenge results in the challenger paying 50¢ to the challenged.)
 - Dead players may no longer draw, discard, call discards for exposure or Mah Jongg, perform joker exchanges, or declare other players dead.
 However, they still pay in the event of someone else winning.
-[TODO: Check whether Riichi Advanced's implementation follows this.]

 - Any exposures made by a player on any turns prior to them being declared dead may still be used for joker exchanges, but any exposures made on that turn may not.
 [TODO: Check whether this is the case; specifically, if a player is declared dead after they have made an exposure but before they have discarded.
-Also check what the NMJL Rules say about being declared dead after making an exposure then a joker exchange but before discard.]
+Also check what the NMJL Rules say about being declared dead after making an exposure then a joker exchange but before discard.] [**UPDATE 2025-01-11**: Apparently the NMJL's own rules on this are very unclearly-worded.
+I'll have to ask someone to send in a letter for clarification.]
 - Multiple players can go dead in a round.
 [TODO: Implement the scenario that if 3 players are declared dead, the hand is aborted.]

 ## Another Game

 - Dealership always passes to the next player, regardless of whether the current dealer wins.

----
-## Summary of differences between Riichi Advanced and real-life play/other clients

-- Riichi Advanced will not let you make an incorrect exposure or Mah Jongg in error.
-- Riichi Advanced will not require you to name every discard.
-- Riichi Advanced will pause the game and keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass it up.
-- Riichi Advanced will never incorrectly draw a tile when it shouldn't, or discard a tile when it shouldn't.
-- Riichi Advanced requires you to name what kind of exposure you're calling for.
-- Once you have made an exposure, Riichi Advanced will not let you edit the tiles in that exposure, even if you have not yet discarded or performed a joker exchange.
-- Death Challenges are adjudicated instantly, and an incorrect challenge results in the challenger's hand being dead.